DelphiWorlds/HowTo/Solutions/AddSwiftSupport/Readme.md

 1. Ensure that PAServer is running on your Mac
 2. In Delphi's SDK Manager, select the relevant iOS SDK.
 At time of writing, the latest iOS SDK is 17.0.
 3. The Remote Paths list has distinct sections, namely: `Include Paths`, `Library Paths`, and `Framework Paths`.
-Select the last entry in the `Library Paths` section, and click the Add button:<br><br>
+Select the last entry in the `Include Paths` section, and click the Add button:<br><br>
    <img src="../../Screenshots/LibrariesAddButton.png" alt="logo" height="500">
 4. In the Path on remote machine combo edit, enter: `$(SDKROOT)/usr/lib/swift`, in the File mask combo edit enter: `*` , and click OK:<br><br>
    <img src="../../Screenshots/AddRemotePathItem.png" alt="logo" height="300">